 An intervention is a planned attempt by one or more of the addict’s family and friends to get the loved one into treatment for the addiction.
 The addict is not included in the planning of the intervention.
 Family and friends will have an opportunity to share how the addict has affected their lives.
 The addict will be offered a treatment plan that was arranged ahead of time, and it will have clear goals and guidelines.
 If treatment is refused, family and friends should spell out what will they will do.
 Drug or alcohol intervention specialists can help to plan and implement an intervention.

-An intervention typically goes through the following steps:
+An intervention for drug and alcohol addiction typically goes through the following steps:

 - Decide who will participate in the actual intervention.
 Usually four to six people who are close to the addict participate in the event.
 They can be family members, friends, clergy, teachers or other people whom the addict respects or loves.
 Do not include anyone with a substance abuse problem, anyone whom the addict dislikes or anyone who may create a problem during the intervention.

 - Everyone at the intervention should decide what he or she will do if the addict decides not to accept treatment.
 These consequences should be things that people are prepared to follow through on.
 Examples include withdrawal of financial support, asking your loved one to move out, ceasing communication with the addict or ending contact with children.
 Each family member needs to decide what consequences are suitable.
 A drug intervention specialist can help you with this.

 - Write down what you plan to say during the intervention.
 Describe specific incidents where the addict’s destructive behaviors caused problems.
 Financial and emotional issues are most common.
 Detail how much you care for the person, and convey the expectation that your loved one can change his or her behavior with treatment.
 Do not make angry or attacking statements, and avoid name calling.